src-d/guide/engineering/methodology.md

 * OKRs: company/team engineering OKRs are what should drive every single decision taken by the Engineering Team.
 * A [Workflow](workflow.md) that defines the process of definition and development of the tasks, from the idea to the release.
-* [Backlog](https://github.com/src-d/backlog) and [Features-Idea](https://github.com/src-d/feature-idea/) repositories, where the approved tasks and the suggestions are.
+* [Backlog](https://github.com/src-d/backlog) and [Features-Idea](https://github.com/src-d/feature-idea/) repositories, where approved user stories and feature ideas are tracked.
 * Leads meeting to align all efforts done by the different teams at engineering every week.
 * Demo, a company-wide presentation where all the new functionality and important changes are communicated to the company once they are done.
 * Retrospective Meeting: a place to improve the methodology.